gian-solo/gian-solo.github.io/_drafts/2019-03-13-effects-pedals-every-guitar-player-needs-in-their-life.md

 I tried to make the list as diverse as I could.
 I know I've left a ton of your favorite effects pedals out of this list but to me, these are some that show up whenever guitar effects pedals discussions and debates come up.
 Some of these pedals are currently sitting on my pedal board and
 I'm currently in the middle of recording new songs.
-It looks like you'll be hearng some of these pedals in action once I release some new material, later this year.
+It looks like you'll be hearing some of these pedals in action once I release some new material, later this year.

 For now, here are 10 effects pedals every guitar player needs in their life: